Which COVID variants have been identified and how infectious are they?

 "It's having all the infrastructure in place to make sure people are identified, contacted, invited, and where there are groups in the population are not taking up the vaccine, then messaging is directed at them."

-The EU is also calling for more countries to try identify virus variants, with European Commission President Ursula von der Leyen saying member states needed to step up their testing and genome sequencing.
+The EU is calling for more countries to try to identify virus variants, with European Commission President Ursula von der Leyen saying member states needed to step up their testing and genome sequencing.

 Some were only sequencing fewer than 1% of COVID-19 cases, but this needed to increase to "at least 5%" and preferably 10% of positive test results, she said.